jmcunx/jrandom/README.md

 This will print Random Numbers from /dev/urandom

-This will allow you to print some Very Large Random Numbers using a low/max range.
+It will allow you to print some Very Large Random Numbers using a low/max range.

 This works fine under Linux, BSD(s) and AIX

 To compile
 * Set DESTDIR for where you want this to install.
+  Examples: setenv DESTDIR /usr/local
-  Example: export DESTDIR=/usr/local
+            export DESTDIR=/usr/local
-* Edit Makefile if on AIX and comment out the Linux/BSD area and enable AIX Area.
+* Edit Makefile if on AIX and comment out the Linux/BSD area and uncomment AIX Area.

 Will install:
 * Binary jrandom